jonshiach/graphics-notes/_pages/03_textures.md

 ### Element Buffer Objects (EBO)

-Our rectangle is defined using 6 sets of $(x,y,z)$ co-ordinates for the 2 triangles but a rectangle only has 4 vertices.
-This means we are using 2 extra co-ordinates than we really need to as both of the triangles share the vertices at $(-0.5, -0.5, 0)$ and $(0.5, 0.5, 0)$.
+Our rectangle is defined using 6 sets of $(x,y,z)$ coordinates for the 2 triangles, but a rectangle only has 4 vertices.
+This means we are using 2 extra coordinates than we really need to as both of the triangles share the vertices at $(-0.5, -0.5, 0)$ and $(0.5, 0.5, 0)$.
 This isn't too bad for our simple rectangle example but for more sophisticated scenes that use thousands of triangles it can be inefficient.

 To improve on this we can use an **Element Buffer Object (EBO)** that contains **indices** that map a vertex of the rectangle to the `vertices` array.
 Consider {numref}`rectangle-indices-figure` that shows a rectangle drawn using two triangles.
 The lower-right triangle is formed using the vertices with indices 0, 1 and 2 and the upper-left triangle is formed using vertices with indices 0, 2 and 3.